Skip to content ↓

 All VA education benefits, with the exception of Yellow Ribbon funds,02 Actually, one half of your Yellow Ribbon funds are considered an outside scholarship.
 MIT provides $5,400 annually and the other half is matched by the VA.
 The half from the VA is considered an outside scholarship. are treated like outside scholarships, including any housing and book stipends.

 Funds for housing and books are sent directly to you as opposed to being sent to MIT.
 You are expected to use those funds to pay for your books and housing—on or off campus—during your time at MIT.
-Should your housing cost more than the amount we budget for you on your financial aid award, please reach out to your financial aid counselor directly, as we may be able to help.
+Should your housing cost more than the amount we budget for you on your financial aid, please reach out to your financial aid counselor directly, as we may be able to help.

 How an outside scholarship works with your MIT Scholarship